 Easter is the Christian holiday which celebrates Jesus’s resurrection.
-Children, however, prefer to enjoy treats brought by the Easter Bunny, coloring eggs and often enjoying some time off school as many school’s spring breaks are scheduled around this time.
+Many children, however, look forward to enjoying the treats brought to them by the Easter Bunny, coloring eggs, and often enjoying some time off from school as many school’s spring breaks are scheduled around this time.

 The Easter Bunny started to become a staple of Easter imagery when it was first mentioned in a book by Georg Franck von Frankenau in 1680.
 The book titled “De ovis paschalibus” (About Easter Eggs) references a tradition of an Easter Hare bringing eggs to children.

 In the 1800s, German immigrants to the US brought with them the tradition of hunting for Easter eggs which further helped solidify and integrate the Easter Bunny into the holiday, with the bunny being the one responsible for hiding the eggs.